Azure/GPT-RAG/docs/AZDO-SETUP.md

 # Post setup 2: Update the service connection name to match the environment name in the Azure DevOps Portal
 ```

-Clean up the temporaty files:
+Clean up the temporary files:
 ```bash
 rm federated_id.json # clean up
 ```